Jump to section

-There’s no doubt about it: amid a talent shortage and uncertain economy, HR professionals are more stressed out than ever before.
+There’s no doubt about it: amid high turnover rates, employee disengagement, and an uncertain economy, HR professionals are more stressed out than ever before.
 According to the HR Professional’s Stress Index, 83% of people leaders are worried about falling behind, and 81% are afraid they won’t have enough staff to get all their work done.

 We all know that high levels of stress affects physical health.
 But stress can also affect mental health.
 Intense pressure and worry can lead to increased levels of anxiety and depression.